owenear/ddos-detect/README.md

 # DDoS-detect
 NetFlow data based DDoS detection tool.
-It uses flow-capture, flow-report, flow-nfilter, flow-print from flow-tools package to analyse NetFlow data and detects possible DDoS attack.
+It uses nfdump package to analyse NetFlow data and detects possible DDoS attack.
 If DDoS attack is occurred it sends an e-mail with victim's ip-address.

 ### Prerequisites
-Linux or FreeBSD, Python 3.6
+Linux or FreeBSD, Python > 3.6
+NFDUMP

-1. Configure NetFlow v5 on a network device with active timeout 60 sec.
+1. Configure NetFlow (v5/v9/ipfix) on a network device with active timeout 60 sec (see the v5 version JunOS config example below).
 ```
 forwarding-options {
     sampling {